belashjack/custom-quiz/README.md

 # custom-quiz

-To sync images from `assets` folder use this command:
+To sync assets from `assets` folder use this command:

-`aws s3 sync ./assets s3://custom-quiz-images/assets --delete --profile personal`
+`aws s3 sync ./assets s3://custom-quiz-assets --delete --profile personal`